joowusu/joowusu/README.md

 ### Hello 👋

 My name is Joan Owusu.
 I'm a Site Reliability Engineer.
-My ultimate goal is to pivot to the DevSecOps and AI/ML field.
+My ultimate goal is to transition into a career in DevSecOps or AI/ML.

 Find out more about me & feel free to connect with me here: